1. Writing a Multi Layer Feedforward Neural Network from Scratch

 l.delta_biases = 0

 It is pretty simple here.
-But once we are working with more than one type of layers, it will get messy.
+But once we are working with more than one type of layer, it will get messy.

 from keras.datasets import mnist